wp-plugins/pta-member-directory/readme.txt

 1. Contact Form - Public Side

 == Changelog ==
+**version 0.6**

+*	Added option to show full name or only first names after positions on contact form
+*	Some extra escaping on form POST data

 **Version 0.5**
 *	Minor housekeeping and readme.txt cleanup - no functional changes